rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

 * [optional] implementation code block and/or
 * [optional] Storybook example

-Repeat this pattern for as many usage variations as you see fit
+Repeat this pattern for as many usage variations as you see fit.

 **API Documentation**
 <a id="api-documentation" />